 Failure to Comply with Prescribed Treatment: A condition may not be eligible for a rating, or at least a high rating, if a veteran unreasonably refuses proper treatments and therapy.
 If a physician properly counsels the veteran about their condition and the various treatment options, but the veteran refuses to follow any guidance or treatments (diets, activities, not using alcohol or drugs, etc.), then the rating would be reduced.
 So if a veteran has asthma and is told to stop smoking, but continues and the asthma gets worse, then the rating for asthma would be reduced by how much the physicians and the Rating Authorities feel that the smoking made the asthma worse.
 So instead of receiving 30%, they may only receive 10%.

 Misconduct: If a condition is the result of intentional misconduct, then no rating will be awarded.
 This includes the use of illegal or controlled substances.
 So if a service member intentionally injures themselves in an attempt to separate from the service or get more money at separation or with any other motive, then that condition will not be rated.

-Pyramiding (§4.14): A single condition/symptom can only be rated once!
-As we talked about under coding options, a single condition could fit a couple of different codes, but rating a single condition more than once under different codes is not allowed.
-Now there are some cases where a condition can cause separate disabilities that can be rated separately.
-An example would be a low back condition that has very limited motion and also affects the nerve creating severe nerve pain down the leg could be rated as two separate conditions.
+Pyramiding (§4.14): A single condition/symptom/disability can only be rated once!
+As we talked about under the Coding Basics, a condition could fit a couple of different codes, but rating the same disability more than once under different codes is not allowed.
+Now, there are some cases where a condition can cause separate disabilities that can be rated separately.
+An example would be a low back condition that causes limited motion in the back and nerve pain down the leg.
+This would be rated as two separate conditions.
 The first would be the limited motion of the back itself and the second would be the nerve pain down the leg.

 Note: For DoD only, each part in and of itself must make the service-member Unfit for Duty for both to be rated.